12 Best Beaches in Aruba (with Map)

 Food and drinks are available from resorts along the beach, like the peaceful Manchebo Beach Resort & Spa, with an oceanfront dining terrace and thatched palapas sprinkled along the sand.

-4 Arashi Beach
+4. Arashi Beach

-5 Baby Beach
+6. Baby Beach

-Snorkelers will find habitat for small fish such as blue tang around the breakwaters, and this is a good spot for kids to practice their snorkeling skills.
-Bright yellow sun tents line the shores during peak months as well as plenty of palapas, and a funky thatched snack bar fronts the beach.
+Snorkelers will find small fish, such as blue tang, around the breakwaters, and this is a good spot for kids to practice their snorkeling skills.
+Bright yellow sun tents line the shores during peak months, as well as plenty of palapas, and a funky thatched snack bar fronts the beach.

 Turn away from the water, and you will see the silhouette of an oil refinery, but the views toward the bay are beautiful.
 Bring your camera, as the water is a striking palette of aquamarine and turquoise.
 Locals gather along this strand on the weekends, but the end towards Rodger's Beach tends to be a little less crowded.